+19.1 Reports

-19.1 The use of a report, although a sanction, serves the dual purpose of enabling the staff to provide instant and usually positive feedback to a student at the end of every lesson.
-This is particularly effective because it is taken home for a parent and/or carer to review and sign every evening.
+The use of a Report, although a sanction, serves the dual purpose of enabling the staff to provide instant and usually positive feedback to a student at the end of every lesson.
+This is particularly effective because it is taken home for a parent/carer to review and sign every evening.
 Some students enjoy being 'on report' and ask to be put on report when they feel their behaviour is deteriorating.
-The academy uses the following daily reports:
+The Academy may use the following daily Reports:

 - Form Tutor

 - Head of Learning Area

 - Head of Year

+- Specialised Head of Year

+- Senior Pastoral

 - Curriculum Support Department

 - Extended Leadership Team

 - Reintegration

-- Senior Pastoral Report
+- Senior Leadership Team

 - Principal

-19.2 One to one sessions with specialist teachers or Learning Mentors are also used to help students to develop strategies to improve their behaviour.
+- 19.2 One to one sessions with specialist teachers or learning mentors are also used to help students to develop strategies to improve their behaviour.

-19.3 Although very rare, where appropriate and usually only for students who have an Education Health and Care Plan (EHCP), and when agreed in advance in a parental meeting, 'time out' will be allowed for students to withdraw themselves from a situation they feel they may not be able to manage appropriately and take themselves to an agreed location and/or member of staff.
+- 19.3 Although very rare, where appropriate and usually only for students who have an Education Health and Care Plan (EHCP), and when agreed in advance in a parental meeting, 'time out' will be allowed for students to withdraw themselves from a situation they feel they may not be able to manage appropriately and take themselves to an agreed location and/or member of staff.

-19.4 For students whose attitude or behaviour is seen to be deteriorating rapidly and/or who are deemed to be at risk of suspension a Behaviour Support Plan (BSP) will be put into place.
+- 19.4 For those students whose attitude or behaviour is seen to be deteriorating rapidly and/or who are deemed to be at risk of fixed period exclusion a Behaviour Support Plan (BSP) will be put into place.
 More detail is provided in section 20.

-19.5 For those students whose attitude or behaviour is seen to be deteriorating rapidly and/or who are deemed to be at risk of permanent exclusion or of leaving the Academy altogether due to disaffection, a Pastoral Support Plan (PSP) will be put into place.
-More detail is provided in Section 20 below.
+- 19.5 For those students whose attitude or behaviour is seen to be deteriorating rapidly and/or who are deemed to be at risk of permanent exclusion or of dropping out of the Academy altogether due to disaffection, a Pastoral Support Plan (PSP) will be put into place.
+More detail is provided in section 20 below.

-Title Behaviour Last MCA Review Date: May 2023 Written by: VP Pastoral (KD) Board of Trustees Review: June 2023

-20 The Pastoral Support Programme
+20. The Pastoral Support Programme (BSPs and PSPs)

-The Pastoral Support Programme (PSP) will identify precise and realistic behavioural outcomes for the student to achieve through the implementation of either a Behaviour Support Plan or Pastoral Support Plan.
+The Pastoral Support Programme will identify precise and realistic behavioural outcomes for the student to achieve through the implementation of a Behaviour Support Plan (BSP) or Pastoral Support Plan (PSP)

-20.1 It will be agreed with parents/carers as a result of a meeting with them.
-External agencies may be invited.

-20.2 This meeting will consider the causes for concern and suggest steps to improve the situation.
-Agencies such as Education Welfare, the Educational Psychologist Service, Social Services, Police, Counselling, Hackney Social Care and other voluntary organisations, will be involved as appropriate.

-20.3 In drawing up the plan the Academy will, in discussion with others:

-- consider what additional specialist support may be appropriate; - review any learning difficulties and put in place a remedial programme where necessary; - consider changes of sets or class;

-20.4 The Plan will have clear targets, a time limit, be monitored regularly and should be formally reviewed every four to six weeks dependent on the type of plan and student attendance.
+- 20.1 It will be agreed with parents/carers as a result of a meeting with them.
+External agencies may be invited. - 20.2 This meeting will consider the causes for concern and suggest steps to improve the situation.
+Agencies such as Education Welfare, the Educational Psychology Service, Social Services, Police, Counselling, and other voluntary organisations, will be involved as appropriate. - 20.3 In drawing up the plan the Academy will, in discussion with others: - consider what additional specialist support may be appropriate; - review any learning difficulties and put in place a remedial programme where necessary; - consider changes of sets or class. - 20.4 The Plan will have clear targets, a time limit, be monitored regularly and should be formally reviewed every four to six weeks, depending on the type of plan and student attendance.

-20.5 The success criteria will be recorded alongside rewards for meeting targets and sanctions for non-compliance should be made clear from the outset.

-20.6 At the end of the agreed period the intervention package may, according to successful implementation:

-- be reduced or removed; - be continued for a further period with or without amendments; - be (if a BSP) escalated to a PSP and - where there has been no improvement and the student has been on a PSP for a sustained number of reviews, the Principal may decide to permanently exclude.
+- 20.5 The success criteria will be recorded and rewards for meeting targets and sanctions for non-compliance (where applicable) should be made clear at the outset. - 20.6 At the end of the agreed period the intervention package may, according to level of its impact on improving the situation: - be reduced or removed; - may be continued for a further period with or without amendments; - (if a BSP) escalated to a PSP; - or where there has been no improvement and the student is on a PSP for a number of reviews, the Principal may decide to permanently exclude.